Rojaun-Dev/Sparrow-new/client/AUTH0-INTEGRATION.md

 2. Run `npm run env:check` to verify environment variables are loaded correctly

-3. If you see errors about missing environment variables:
+3. If you see errors about missing environment variables during build:
-   - Run `npm run setup` to create the `.env.local` file in the project root
-   - Make sure to update the Auth0 Client Secret in the file
+   - Make sure all protected pages use `export const dynamic = 'force-dynamic'`
+   - Check that Auth0 client is being lazy-loaded, not initialized at import time
+   - Verify environment variables are being loaded from the root directory

+4. If you see errors about process.env being undefined:
+   - Use the safe environment variable access utility from `lib/env.js`
+   - Replace direct access to `process.env.VAR_NAME` with `safeGetEnv('VAR_NAME')`

-4. Check browser console for any error messages
+5. Check browser console for any error messages

-5. Verify Auth0 tenant configuration matches your application settings
+6. Verify Auth0 tenant configuration matches your application settings